rreece/rreece.github.io/outline-of-philosophy/statistics.md

         and the [sufficiency principle](https://en.wikipedia.org/wiki/Sufficient_statistic).  [^Birnbaum1962]
     -   Hacking identified the "law of likelihood". [^Hacking1965]
 -   Berger & Wolpert.
 (1988). *The Likelihood Principle* [^Berger1988]
+-   O'Hagan:

+>   The first key argument in favour of the Bayesian approach can be called the
+>   axiomatic argument.
+We can formulate systems of axioms of good inference,
+>   and under some persuasive axiom systems it can be proved that Bayesian inference
+>   is a consequence of adopting any of these systems...
+>   If one adopts two principles known as ancillarity and sufficiency principles,
+>   then under some statement of these principles it follows that one must adopt
+>   another known as the likelihood principle.
+Bayesian inference conforms to the
+>   likelihood principle whereas classical inference does not.
+>   Classical procedures regularly violate the likelihood principle
+>   or one or more of the other axioms of good inference.
+>   There are no such arguments in favour of classical inference. [^OHagan1994]

 -   Criticisms:
     -   Evans [^Evans2013]
     -   Mayo [^Mayo2014]